jordanml7/coffebot_proj/README.md

 Once rViz has launched, provide an initial pose and orientation estimate for CoffeeBot.

-Then, in a second terminal, do:
+Then, in a second terminal, run:
 ```
 $ rosrun coffeebot coffeebot
 ```
 To activate CoffeeBot.
 Follow CoffeeBot's prompts.
 If CoffeeBot cannot be heard speaking, ensure the computer volume is at maximum.

 Note that the "coffeeshop" is located at the top of the Halligan main stairs.
 Someone will need to be there to hand over the coffee to CoffeeBot.
-Note also that the sensor and Arduino has been removed as it belongs to Jordan, but the code for it can be found in the `sensor_code` folder.
+Note also that the sensor and Arduino have been removed they belong to Jordan, but the Arduino code used can be found in the `sensor_code` folder in the `coffeebot` package.

 ## Running CoffeeBot (multi-floor)

 Place CoffeeBot at any location on the first floor of Halligan.
 Then...

-In the first terminal, do:
+In the first terminal, run:
 ```
 $ roslaunch coffeebot_launch multifloor_coffeebot.launch
 ```